Our Story

 Pioneer tea cultivator in southern Sri Lanka, introducing tea cultivation to a region renowned for producing a strong, malty brew.

-Opens Allen Valley and Andaradeniya Group in Morawak Korale and constructs state-of-the-art tea factories in these locations.
-Acquires Semidale Estate in Akurassa and builds the Mahakanda Tea Factory in Neluwa.
+Opens Allen Valley and Andaradeniya Group in Morawak Korale and constructs state-of-the-art tea factories.
+Acquires Semidale Estate in Akurassa and builds Mahakanda Tea Factory in Neluwa.

 Chatu Lokuge establishes Baronchi Tea as a wholesale supplier, initially in Australia and New Zealand, expanding to UK, USA, Canada, South Korea, Germany and China.